CULVER CITY, CALIFORNIA

 He completed the script and got his degree, then starting in 1996 worked in television, writing for a few years on several series, and writing a movie for cable television.

 That movie was “Romantic Comedy 101” and was written in 2001 for the E!
-Channel, which at the time was experimenting with a brief attempt at producing scripted material.
+Channel, which at the time was experimenting with producing scripted material.
 The movie starred Roseanne Barr’s ex Tom Arnold, and actors Joey Lawrence and Jeremy London.
 Winston told me that the latter performer has been in the news recently because he got sober after substance abuse and then claimed he was abducted and forced to take intoxicants again.

 Now that Mr. London is in the gossip sheets, “I was hoping with all the notoriety they’d put the thing out on DVD and I’d start getting the residuals,” Winston said with a grin.
 It wasn’t the first or last time at dinner that he reveled in gossip, he appears to have a keen interest in it and it must serve him well on his gay porn blog.
 But how did he transition from television writing to porn writing?